Skip to main content

 • Wired Network

-Installing a wired network involves laying cables and configuring network infrastructure, which can be labour-intensive and costly, especially in large buildings or industrial environments.
+Installing a wired network involves laying cables and configuring network infrastructure, which can be labor-intensive and costly, especially in large buildings or industrial environments.

 In addition, maintenance typically involves troubleshooting physical cable connections and ensuring proper network infrastructure operation.